 Still with me?
 Thanks for reading this far in.
 I know this guide has a lot of information packed into one place, but if you’ve made it this far, you already know more about the travel hacking game than almost most travelers.

 Earlier on I briefly mentioned that after you’ve received the bonus from a card, it is not worth keeping open if you have an annual fee in most cases.
 Other than the credit card staples like the Sapphire Preferred or Barclay Arrival Plus, most cards will not give you the ongoing value each year to offset the annual fee.

 When this situation comes, you may want to close the card or change your account type to one without an annual fee.

-Closing cards has a negative effect on your credit score, so you want to be judicious when closing cards.
-I look at closing as a last resort to avoid an annual fee.
+Closing cards have a negative effect on your credit score, so you want to be judicious when closing cards.
+I look at closing as the last resort to avoid an annual fee.
 Here are the options you have to keep the account, or credit line, open while still avoiding the fee.